sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 }
 ```

-When the Builder's `build()` call is made, if the filesystem
+When the Builder's `build()` call is made, if the FileSystem/FileContext
-does not recognize these options it will fail.
-The S3A connector
+instance does not recognize any of the mandatory options it will fail.
-does recognize them, and will generate a select request.
+The S3A connector does recognize them, and, if S3 Select has not been
+disabled, will issue the Select query against the object store.

-If the specific S3A connector has S3 Select disabled, it will fail with
+If the S3A connector has S3 Select disabled, it will fail with
 an `UnsupportedOperationException`.

 The `build()` call returns a `CompletableFuture<FSDataInputStream>`.